Short-snouted seahorse

 The short-snouted seahorse (Hippocampus hippocampus) is a species of seahorse in the family Syngnathidae.
-It is endemic to the Mediterranean Sea and parts of the North Atlantic, particularly around Italy, Portugal, Spain and the Canary Islands, with small populations extending from the Atlantic into the North Sea.
+It is endemic to the Mediterranean Sea and parts of the North Atlantic, particularly around Italy, Portugal, Spain, and the Canary Islands, with small populations extending from the Atlantic into the North Sea.

 Their preferred habitat is shallow muddy waters, estuaries, or seagrass beds.

 Protection

 In the United Kingdom, they are protected under the Wildlife and Countryside Act 1981, and two of the 27 Marine Conservation Zones designated in the seas off England were established to protect populations and habitats of short-snouted seahorses.
 In 2010, the London Zoo, which operates a short-snouted seahorse breeding programme, saw the birth of 918 baby seahorses.
 Regionally, the short-snouted seahorse is classified as Near Threatened in the Mediterranean and Data Deficient in Croatia.
 In Europe, this species is normally caught as bycatch and such catches may be sold as curios.
 Some live animals are collected under licence in Spain and Portugal for Aquaria.
 In West Africa, it is more common as bycatch than in Europe.

 This species is listed on CITES Appendix II, as are all seahorses but the amount traded is masked by misidentification and in at least one shipment H. hippocampus was listed as another species.
 There are few trading records from the western Atlantic/Mediterranean region where this species is native and many records of exports from the Indo-Pacific area which are either misidentifications or re-exports of specimens which were exported from the native range without the appropriate export certificates being issued.

-Other listings for this species include the Protocol Concerning Specially Protected Areas and Biological Diversity in the Mediterranean (Barcelona Convention) Annex II, Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention): Annex V and the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention): Appendix II.
+Other listings for this species include the Barcelona Convention Annex II, OSPAR Convention: Annex V and the Convention on the Bern Convention: Appendix II.